 These are some of the most interesting and promising internships known to us this spring.
 We know a lot about them and can recommend them as being particularly appropriate for Book Studies concentrators.
-There are other book-related summer interships in the CDO's database, so if you don't see anything for you here, visit the CDO's website.
+There are other book-related summer interships in the database of the Lazarus Center for Career Development, so if you can't find anything below, visit the Lazarus Center's website.
 In the meantime, if you have any questions contact Martin Antonetti.

 University of Pennsylvania Press, Philadelphia

 The Internship Program at Penn Press is meant for undergraduate students and others seeking to explore the field of academic publishing.
-Running ten weeks, from June 4 and August 10, our summer program encompasses the entire publishing process, from manuscript proposal to bound book.
+Running for ten weeks our summer program encompasses the entire publishing process, from manuscript proposal to bound book.

 The internship is structured but not inflexible, and all Press departments are represented in the program: Acquisitions, Editing & Production (which includes design), Marketing, and Business & Administration.
 Each intern will be assigned to one or two departments depending on availability and the intern's preference.
 Interns assigned to one Press department will spend the entire length of the program in that department, while those assigned to two will spend five weeks in each.